What Is a Cardiologist?

 Heart Disease Symptoms

-Many of us are familiar with the symptoms of heart diseases like heart attack or stroke.
+Many of us are familiar with the symptoms of heart disease like heart attack or stroke.
 There are other symptoms of heart disease as well, however, to be aware of:

 - Pain or discomfort that spreads into the shoulders, neck, arms, or jaw